MOO242/MOO242/README.md

 # 🧩 About Me

-I build data‑driven solutions that combine analytical precision with creative problem‑solving.
+I build data-driven solutions that combine analytical precision with creative problem-solving.
-My work combines Python, SQL, ML Models, and visualisation to transform raw data into clear, actionable insights.
+My work combines Python, SQL, ML models, and visualization to transform raw data into clear, actionable insights.
-I’m driven by curiosity, structure, and the belief that great storytelling makes data unforgettable
+I’m driven by curiosity, structure, and the belief that great storytelling makes data unforgettable.
 ---

 # 🧠 Technical Skills